 Identification and exploitation of reserves are by means of Exploration and Production (E&P) licenses or Production Sharing Contracts.
 These are issued by, or executed with, the State, usually based on competitive bidding rounds.

-Given the maturity of the energy sector in Trinidad & Tobago, its natural resources are supported by a large number of skilled and well trained people.
-Oil refining operations commenced in Trinidad & Tobago in 1912 and petrochemical production in 1959; thus large numbers of people have been trained in process plant type operations, as well as in oil and natural gas production.
+Given the maturity of Trinidad and Tobago’s energy sector, its natural resources are supported by many skilled and well-trained people.
+Oil refining operations commenced in the country in 1912 and petrochemical production in 1959, thus large numbers of people have been trained in process plant type operations, as well as in oil and natural gas production.

-There are large numbers of service companies which provide support services to the major producers.
-In addition, many experienced qualified individuals, firms and companies provide services in fields such as architecture, engineering (civil, mechanical, electrical, petroleum) geology, and contracting (all types).
+There are significant numbers of service companies which provide support services to the major producers.
+In addition, many experienced qualified individuals, firms and companies exist to provide services in fields such as architecture, engineering (civil, mechanical, chemical & process, electrical, petroleum) geology, and contracting (all types).
 In fact, all major projects have been constructed with the significant involvement of local contracting companies, including high pressure pipeline construction, steel fabrication and erection and civil works.
-In recent years, the construction of off-shore platforms has been taking place.
+In recent years the construction of off-shore platforms have been taking place.

-The importance of natural gas to the economy has increased rapidly over the last 25 plus years.
-It has attracted by far the most significant amount of foreign investment during this period.
+The importance of natural gas to the economy has increased rapidly over the last twenty-five (25) plus years, and it has attracted by far the most significant amount of foreign investment during this period.

-Natural gas production during 2015 averaged approximately 3,864 billion cubic feet per day (up to August 2015).
-All of the natural gas used in Trinidad & Tobago with the exception of “own use” gas (i.e., gas used by producers for their own purposes) and gas for LNG production is presently purchased from producers (primarily BP, EOG, British Gas/Chevron) by the National Gas Company of Trinidad & Tobago Limited (NGC).
+Natural gas production in 2018 was recorded at 3.80 billion standard cubic feet per day.
+All of the natural gas used in Trinidad and Tobago, with the exception of “own use” gas (i.e., gas used by producers for their own purposes) and gas for LNG production, is presently purchased from producers (primarily BP, EOG, Shell) by the National Gas Company of Trinidad and Tobago Limited (NGC).
 It is transported by NGC and resold to consumers.
 However, gas used by the LNG plants is sold directly by offshore producers to the LNG facility or to others to be tolled through the facility.

-Gas utilisation by sector during 2015 (up to August 2015) averaged as follows in millions of standard cubic feet per day (mmscf/d):
+Daily gas utilization by sector during 2017 averaged as follows in millions of standard cubic feet per day (mmscf/d):

 Should substantial reserves of heavy crude and the recovery of hydrocarbons from oil sands be demonstrated to be economically recoverable, then the reserves to production ratio will further improve.
 In addition, the State is inviting bids for the exploration of large offshore areas including deep water blocks off the South Coast of Trinidad and the resultant activity should translate into increased reserves and ultimately enhanced production levels.